cam39porter/hex-ventures.github.io/content/posts/05-17-18[tools-of-the-trade]/index.md

 ### *Tangle*

-You will notice that the Tangle logo rests rather lonely in the top-right quadrant.
+Finally, you will notice that the Tangle logo rests rather lonely in the top-right quadrant.
 That is because we are doing things slightly differently.
 We are creating a tool that mirrors how we think and, while easy to use, stays away from skeuomorphic paradigms and linear organization.
 Instead, Tangle grants connectivity first-class citizenship.
 Instead of making the user responsible for organizing their content into linear hierarchies, Tangle connects what you are capturing now with your entire existing corpus of knowledge, as well as ny piece of information you may acquire in the future.
 Instead of showing you lists, it shows you connections, both obvious and unobvious.
 We are very excited to help herald a much needed paradigm shift in knowledge management.

 **Check out our next post to read more about how Tangle is different than the rest.**